guyfromtheke/guyfromtheke/content/about.md

 On this site, you'll find:

-- Articles on topics I'm passionate about
+- Articles on topics I'm passionate about.
-- Personal reflections and insights
+- Personal reflections and insights.
-- Showcases of homelab projects I've worked on
+- Showcases of homelab projects I've worked on.
 - Resources I find valuable and want to share.

 ## Let's Connect